cgay/opendylan/documentation/library-reference/source/io/streams.rst

 This document uses two special terms in discussions of error conditions.

 When it notes that something *is an error*, this means that the result is undefined.
-In particular, it does not*necessarily* mean that an error condition will be signalled.
-So, for instance, the following example text means only that the result of using *pull-stream-element* in the case described is undefined:
+In particular, it does not *necessarily* mean that an error condition will be signalled.
+So, for instance, the following example text means only that the result of using *unread-element* in the case described is
+undefined:

-    It is an error to apply *pull-stream-element* to an element that has already been read from the stream.
+    It is an error to call *unread-element* twice in a succession.

 A given function is only guaranteed to raise an exception in response to an error if the documentation for that function specifically states that